emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI has a room for improvement. ❌
 1. Most sources have subs built in. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site has no watchlists, history or continue watching. ❌
+1. Site has no watch lists, history or continue watching. ❌
 1. Site has no sorting or content discoverability options. ❌
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️